he-is-harry/SvelteKit-Template/README.md

 Then you just need to delete the `SvelteKit-Template` folder which also deletes the Github repository that this refers to.
 On Mac, you can delete this by pressing Command-Option-Delete **(⌘⌥⌫)**.
 On Windows, you should use Shift-Delete **(⇧⌫)**.

+That's it!
+You can now jumpstart right into your project.
+In order for your project to feel more complete you may wish to modify the name of the project in your `package.json` file.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: